nocalhost/bookinfo/README.md

 # Develop bookinfo with nocalhost

-This is a demo project for nocalhost.
+This is a nocalhost config demo project.
 Bookinfo is from Istio samples(https://github.com/istio/istio/tree/master/samples/bookinfo).

+# Install

 # Micro Services
 Bookinfo is a typical microservice architecture application, which consists of 5 services: